chihacknight/chihacknight.org/_posts/events/2015-06-16-cook-county-data.md

 As such, they have a lot of data, and they're working to open up more of it to the public.

-Representatives across several of these agencies will give a quick overview of their data, where it lives and who’s in charge it.
+Representatives across several of these agencies will give a quick overview of their data, where it lives and who’s in charge of it.

 We'll be hearing from: